 Additionally, many of its roadways are only open seasonally to adjust for higher summer traffic volumes.
 According to data by the Southern Maine Planning and Development Commission, Denmark sees an additional 2,516 in summer population, a whopping 183% increase.
 These increased volumes have a large effect on Denmark's roadway system.
 Roads surrounding the town's two main water bodies become major through streets and larger vehicles can damage Denmark's smaller roadways that head to summer camps and seasonal homes.
 Some of these become primary residences for visitors who wish to move to Denmark, adding to increased wear on roads that are only meant to be used seasonally.
 MaineDOT has 71 permanent counter locations set up throughout the state.
 The nearest permanent counters to Denmark are located in Naples on Routes 302 and 11.
 During summer months, these two roads experience traffic increases in traffic volumes of 31% and 10%, respectively.
 In Denmark, similar trends in Denmark contribute to seasonal traffic issues.
-The differences in counts on Route 117 between Windgail Road and Tear Cap Road are due several large residences located North of Tear Cap Road, and several home based businesses located in this stretch.
+The differences in counts on Route 117 between Windgail Road and Tear Cap Road are due several large residences located North of Tear Cap Road.
+These residences house large families that turn off Route 117 before reaching Tear Cap Road, and several home based businesses located in this stretch.
 Those businesses include: storage facilities, an oil and gas company, and a furnace repair shop.